EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/swiss-tables/index.en.md

 **A matching 7-bit fingerprint doesn't mean the keys are equal**; it just means they might be equal.
 It's a pre-filter.
 It's designed to be fast, not perfect.
 The full 57-bit hash (h1) (and eventually the actual key comparison) is the final arbiter.

 If there are any matches (say, slots 2 and 9 had the same 7-bit (h2) fingerprint and are occupied, a collision occurred), the map finally goes to the main data array.
 But it's not guessing anymore.
 It goes directly to slots 2 and 9 and performs a full key comparison: stored_key == "apple"?
-This is the only expensive operation, and we've minimized it to just one or two checks, lukcily we won't have more than two collisions.
+This is the only expensive operation, and you've minimized it to just one or two checks, lukcily you won't have more than two collisions.

 #### Retrieve the key's value